SatvikSarthak/appointmentManagementSystem/README.md

 Middleware is applied on all routes (/student, /teacher) to ensure role-level access and session validation.

-🚀 Installation & Setup
+## 🚀 Installation & Setup
-1. Clone the Repository
+## 1. Clone the Repository
-bash
-Copy
-Edit
 git clone [https://github.com/your-username/appointment-management-system.git](https://github.com/SatvikSarthak/appointmentManagementSystem.git)
 cd appointment-management-system
-2. Install backend & frontend dependencies
+## 2. Install backend & frontend dependencies
 npm install
-3. Configure Environment Variables
+##3.
+Configure Environment Variables
-Create a .env file in the root with the following:
+Create a .env file in the root with the following: env

-env
-Copy
-Edit
 MONGODB_URI=your_mongodb_connection_string
 JWT_SECRET=your_jwt_secret

-4. Run the Development Server
+## 4. Run the Development Server
 node server.js
-Copy
-Edit

 The app will be available at http://localhost:5001

 🌟 Future Integrations